-The pacing is rad, but the art often lacks dynamism when it comes to the character illustration.
+The pacing is rad, but the art often lacks dynamism when it comes to character illustration.
 Well drawn and inked, but kinda static for the most, you get the feeling that the artist purposely favoured certain scenes over others.
-And while I can’t really fault him for that, the panels where he has really put in the extra effort only serve to make those he has rushed over look all the more incomplete.
+And while I can’t really fault him for that, the panels where he has really put in the extra effort only serve to make those he has rushed overlook all the more incomplete.
 Also, there are more than a few line and inking bugbears that I find indefensible – obvious tracing and barely concealed photoshop brushes.

 When the character development does happen, it comes like a slap in the face.
 With no foreshadowing, [spoiler removed]’s sudden switch in personality feels designed to surprise rather than develop.
 But it’s not so off-kilter that it throws the story and, considering the dramatic pacing at this point, you can almost forgive the “oh no they didn’t!” moment if it keeps the action barreling forward.

 The story is largely an expose, seemingly in here just to fill in a few gaps.
 The best thing I can say about it is that I quite enjoyed the slow, mental disintegration of the lead character.
-If I were to guess, I’d say Dark Horse is trying to do a bit of canonical world building in an effort to plug the myriad holes left after Prometheus shanked this poor franchise in the showers.
+If I were to guess, I’d say Dark Horse is trying to do a bit of canonical world-building in an effort to plug the myriad holes left after Prometheus shanked this poor franchise in the showers.

-Chapter 3: AVP [alternative title: SUDDENLY PREDATORS!]
+Chapter 3: AVP

-Also, spoiler alert but not really, I’d like to welcome back to the fold Mr Black, the Beserker Predator, who seems to be doing very well for a guy who, when last we saw him, was being decapitated by Adrian Brody almost 200 years prior.
+Also, spoiler alert but not really, I’d like to welcome back to the fold Mr Black, the Berserker Predator, who seems to be doing very well for a guy who, when last we saw him, was being decapitated by Adrian Brody almost 200 years prior.

 Also, the banter… Gah, the banter.
-I’m not sure when banter became an acceptable substitute for character development, but it’s like trying to sit through a stand-up comic set made entirely from “Yo’ Mamma” jokes.
+I’m not sure when banter became an acceptable substitute for character development, but it’s like trying to sit through a stand-up comic set made entirely from “Yo Mamma” jokes.
 Banter ONLY WORKS as unscripted, live interactions.
 This is why improv shows, like The Office, work so well because they play off the natural, comedic timing of the cast, and why Thor: Ragnarok sounds like your woke dad dropping dope slang into the dinner conversation because he’s lit like that.
 But I digress.

-Without giving too much away, we’re down to the few, final survivors who are just so gawd-damned badass that they are all suddenly imbued with midwestern accents and dressed like villains from a Jonah Hex comic.
-Somehow, the tank tops, v-neck t-shirts, and tribal tattoos from earlier have metamorphized into dusters, bomber jackets, and cravats.
+Without giving too much away, we’re down to the few, final survivors who are just so badass that they are all suddenly imbued with midwestern accents and dressed like villains from a Jonah Hex comic.
+Somehow, the tank tops, V-neck T-shirts, and tribal tattoos from earlier have metamorphized into dusters, bomber jackets, and cravats.
 These are the sort of guys who stitch themselves up after a friendly, bare-knuckle brawl with nothing but fish-gut, an old knitting needle, and a bottle of Jack.
 They have all, almost certainly, cheated on their wives, because “hell, if dames just ain’t so damned mouthy all the time”.